emacs-lsp/lsp-mode/docs/tutorials/docker-integration.md

 *Note: some of the features may yet to be tested, so any help finding and fixing any bugs in them is highly appreciated!*

 ## Components: Language Server / LSP support
-You can use manually built language containers or images hosting language server(s), just follow a few simple rules (shown below).
+You can use manually built containers or images hosting language server(s), just follow a few simple rules (shown below).

 *Note: this info is based on the readme in the original project, take a look at [lsp-docker](https://github.com/emacs-lsp/lsp-docker) for additional info.*